MarineBllf/transmembranaire_protein_M2BI/BAILLIF_PROJECT/README.md

 BAILLIF MARINE
-Project : ASSIGNATION ET DETECTION DES PARTIES
+Project : ASSIGNATION ET DETECTION DES PARTIES TRANSMEMBRANAIRES D'UNE PROTEINE

 This program is used to detect the transmembrane segments of a protein.